 - The Academic Intervention Program is designed for domestic multicultural students to connect them with resources on campus and provide them with the academic support they need to be successful in college.

 - Developing Scholars offers underrepresented students research projects in their field of study with faculty mentors.

 - Educational Supportive Services provides tutoring, academic troubleshooting, and advising services to help eligible students improve class performance and find academic, financial, and career resources on campus and in the community.

 - First Scholars offers services to first generation program students based on a holistic development model.

 - K-State First offers first-year seminars, CAT Communities, and the Guide to Personal Success program for first-year students.

-- McNair Scholar Program prepares undergraduates for successful careers as graduate students, professors, and professional researchers.
+- McNair Scholar Program prepares eligible undergraduates to apply for and succeed in graduate school so they can become professors and professional researchers.